marybeshaw/skill-building-program/how-to-make-content.md

 # How to make content for V2 Skill Building Program

+> Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand. - Chinese proverb

+Remember the Program's purpose, to "Make Each Other Awesome".
+This should be done with the following values in mind:

+- *"Interactive over Static"*: Use resources that are as interactive as possible, to ensure the learner is heavily involved, and not a passive actor in their own learning experience
+- *"Self-driven over Prescriptive"*: Be sure that the learner is involved in making the decisions needed to be self-driven to find their own answers, resources, and expercises where possible.
+We can give them the first nudge, but they must propel themselves from then on.
+- *"Open over Closed"*: This repo and the resources inside must all be public and transparent for everything possible until they absolutely can't.
+Hiding information or using paid resources should always be the exception.
+- *"Shared over Personal"*: These materials work best when they are used in a shared hands-on workshop setting, where people can help each other learn, and fill in the gaps in each others' knowledge, assumptions, and experience.
+- *"The Student Becomes the Master"*: Once a person has some experience in a topic, they must help others attain mastery.
+Get people to make new content for the skills program as soon as they are interested in a new thing, and they will benefit everyone else with their new knowledge.
+- *"Interest is the glue of learning"*: Make your content fun and interesting, and it will be more memorable.
+Work very hard on this, and your learners will remember the content forever.

 Remember the program's structure.
 There are **Categories**, like `JavaScript`.
 Categories have Apprentice, Journeyman, and Master level **Composite** badges.